Its-Yayo/its-yayo.github.io/_posts/2023-10-01-How-I-Learned-Flask-In-2-Days-.md

 ## APIs
 Flask is a modern backend framework to build minimal and scalable applications.
 If you are interested in more about this framework, you can click [here](https://flask.palletsprojects.com/en/2.3.x/).

 The whole app makes 5 apps: Deploy the ```layout.html``` file, show the data, adds data, deletes data and edits that data.
-For this stuff, I already know that at least, I'll need 4 APIs: "/", "/edit", "/add", "/delete".
+For this stuff, I already know that at least, I'll need 4 APIs.
 But I guess, I'm not done.

 Somehow I need to figure out how to send data into a DB (In this case, a MariaDB server cuz I like MariaDB lmao).
 I remember I learnt how to create and manage stored procedures.
 These are like a simple .sql code block that may allow us to insert, get, delete or show any data.
 What I wanted to do is all of that inside the view.
 Flask will allow me to create queries and stuff.

 Before showing any code, I'ma say that F-test uses its HTML format to call the endpoints, then to be shown in the view.
 It's like the MVC model.
 Now, how I call an endpoint from the HTML using Flask?
 Welllllll, there's something called [Jinja2](https://palletsprojects.com/p/jinja/).
 To summarize it, Jinja2 is a template engine for Python that supports unicode characters.
 Also, Flask is compatible with Jinja2.
 So yea, I use it.

 I said before I needed to show some data in the page retrieved from the DB.
-Mhm, alright-
+Mhm, alright.

 ```sql
 SELECT * FROM contacts